DieracDelta/DieracDelta.github.io/posts/2021-09-24-neovim-nix.md

 find ./*.nix | entr -r bash -c "NP_LOCATION=$NIX_PORTABLE_LOC NP_RUNTIME='bwrap' $PWD/nix-portable nix build .#my_config -o init.nvim_store && cp -f $NIX_PORTABLE_LOC/.nix-portable/store/\$(basename \$(readlink $PWD/init.nvim_store)) $PWD/init.nvim"
 ```

-`entr` is used to listen for a change to nix files. `entr` may need to be installed (`apt-get install -y entr` on Debian based distros).
+`entr` is used to listen for a change to nix files.
+Note that `entr` may need to be installed (`apt-get install -y entr` on Debian based distros).
 Upon change, we use `nix-portable` to build the config (`.#my_config`) and stick it in `$PWD/init.nvim_store`.
-However, this is a broken symlink to the nix store, and needs to be replaced.
+However, this is a broken symlink to the nix store (nix-portable specific problem), and needs to be replaced.
 Some bash wizardry is used to recreate the path to the nix store from its location in `$PWD/.nix-portable/store`.

 # Starting point

 The repo I'll be explaining is located [here](https://github.com/DieracDelta/vimconf_talk/blob/0_initial_flake/flake.nix).
 Check out the `0_initial_flake`, as this will be our starting point.
+The idea is to (hopefully) follow along as I explain how to configure neovim in a portable manner.
+The hope is that by the end of this, the reader will be able to fork my repo as a template and use it to configure their own portable vim "distro".

-The `flake` is written in Nix.
-Think a JSON like language with ML-ish syntax and lambda functions.
+The `flake.nix` is written in the Nix language and defines our vim configuration.
+Think a JSON like language with ML-style (MetaLanguage not machine learning) syntax and lambda functions.
 Let's analyze the code.
 The top level looks like:

 ```nix
 {